Lesson 2 - Apple App Store and Google Play Optimization Differences

 We will get into how to choose the right keywords in later lessons, but remember these rules because they will help you maximize your success.

 The keywords in the title of a Google Play app will also generally rank higher than keywords from any other source.
-However, Google limits the number of characters in the title to only 30 characters.
-Therefore, you have to be much more selective when choosing your keywords.
+Unlike the Apple App Store, Google limits the number of characters in the title to 50 characters.

-It is recommended that you include your keywords 4-5 times in the description.
-More mentions will not improve your rankings.
-In fact, including a keyword too many times may actually be seen as keyword spamming at some point, so don’t go over 5 mentions, if possible.
+We recommend that you include your keywords 4-5 times in the long description, more than 5 mentions will not improve your rankings.
+Including a keyword too many times may be seen as keyword spamming, so try not to go over 5 mentions.

-Again, we will get into how to choose the right keywords in later lessons, but remember these rules because you will have to follow them to have the best chance of succeeding.
+Again, we will get into how to choose the right keywords in later lessons, but remember these rules because they will give you the best chance at maximizing your ASO potential.

-So those are the differences between how keywords are detected in the Apple App Store and Google Play.
-The other parts of ASO are pretty similar between the two stores, but we devoted an entire lesson to keyword identification because that is an area where there is a distinct difference.
+Those are the key differences between how keywords are detected in the Apple App Store and Google Play.
+The other parts of ASO are pretty similar between the two stores, but we devoted an entire lesson to keyword identification because that is an area with distinct differences.